rwev/rwev.gitlab.io/content/articles/published/oss--tui--vim-fzf.md

 Furthermore, fuzzy-finding reduces keystrokes across the board.
 One must only enter the character sequence most unique to what are looking for, instead of a sequential exact match.

-It's benefits extend beyond the technical domain: it has also proved beneficial in the searching human-lingual documents and content, and even locating specific sentences.
+Its benefits extend beyond the technical domain: it has also proved beneficial in the searching human-lingual documents and content, and even locating specific sentences.

+The following [`asciicast`](https://asciinema.org) offers a demonstration:

+<div id="fzf.vim.cast"></div>

 <script>